Outdoor Activities To Do in Central Iowa

 65.)
 Races at Prairie Meadows (1 Prairie Meadows Dr, Altoona).
 One Sunday in July features zebra, ostrich, and camel races.
 It’s our favorite day to go, but it does get crowded.

 66.)
 Picket Fence Creamery (14583 S Ave, Woodward).
 While their country store is open daily, Sample Sunday is a great introduction to the farm and its products.
-Happening the first Sunday of every month, there’s a few vendors, calves to see and pet, and chat with the owners.
+Happening the first Sunday of every month, there are a few vendors, and calves to see and pet, and chat with the owners.
 Their ice cream is not to be missed!

 67.)
 Iowa Farm Sanctuary (2485 Hwy 6 Trail, Marengo).
 Visit during open barn days and see the rescued farm animals and learn about their mission.